exasol/script-languages/exaudfclient/docs/script_options_requirments.md

 ### Escape Sequence Script Options Parsing
 `req~escape-sequence-script-options-parsing~1`

-The following rules for escape sequences at any place within a script optionValue are to be applied:
+The following rules for escape sequences at any place within a script option value are to be applied:
 - '\n' => <line feed> character
 - '\r' => <carriage return> character
 - '\;' => ';' character